veesix-networks/pyisckea/README.md

   <img src="docs/img/logo.png" alt="Logo" style="max-width: 100%; height: auto; padding-bottom: 8px;">
 </p>

 <a href="https://github.com/veesix-networks/pykeadhcp" target="_blank">pykeadhcp</a> is a python module used to interact with the <a href="https://www.isc.org/kea/" target="_blank">ISC Kea DHCP</a> daemons running on an ISC Kea server.
-This module also provides optional <a href="https://docs.pydantic.dev/latest/why/" target="_blank">Pydantic</a> support to improve the developer experience when working in a code editor like VSCode and also provide super fast data validation functionality on python objects before they get serialized and sent to the Kea APIs.
+This module also implements <a href="https://docs.pydantic.dev/latest/why/" target="_blank">Pydantic</a> to improve the developer experience when working in a code editor like VSCode and also provide super fast data validation functionality on python objects before they get serialized and sent to the Kea APIs.

 ## Get Started

-1) Install the module
+1) Install the module.

 ```
 pip install pykeadhcp
 ```

-2) Import the Kea class
+2) Import the Kea class.

 ```python
 from pykeadhcp import Kea